Voices from Care Cymru are holding 3 free short focus group sessions in North, West and South Wales for young care experienced individuals.

 Once again, the newsletter is mainly focussed on the new regulatory framework, in both adoption and fostering, most of which is coming into force at the end of this month, on 29 April.

 We offer advice to members of the public and professionals.

 02920 761155 or 01745 336336

-The Association of Fostering and Adoption Cymru (AFA Cymru) we offer advice, training and consultancy to professionals and members of the public to support best practice.
+The Association for Fostering and Adoption Cymru (AFA Cymru) is a Welsh charity that promotes good practice across the breadth of permanency planning for children and young people.
+It also offers advice, training and consultancy to professionals and members of the public to support best practice.